Reserve Matching with Thresholds

 The classic model of reserve systems, as we described above, effectively creates two tiers of statues for agents in each category.
 However, the two-tier solution might not be sufficient in certain cases.
 For example, in the vaccine allocation problem, the specific vaccine we use for the elderly category may not be safe for the pediatric patients whereas it is safe for the adults, in which case we need three tiers: beneficiaries (the elderly), eligible (adults), and non-eligible (infants).\footnote{We discuss the problem of vaccine allocation in \cref{application: vaccine} in more detail.} Another real-life example is the Indian affirmative action procedure that mandates admissions to technical colleges in India where it is required by law for some categories to use soft reserves and others to use hard reserves \citep{BusinessRules23}.
-As a result, we propose the adaptation of the \emph{Threshold Reserve Model} (or \emph{Threshold Model}, in short), which offers a more comprehensive three-tier solution to the reserve problem and allows using soft and hard reserves simultaneously.
+As a result, we propose the adaptation of the \emph{threshold reserve model}, which offers a more comprehensive three-tier solution to the reserve problem and allows using soft and hard reserves simultaneously.

 A reserve system is called \emph{smart} when the designer aims to choose the matching that maximizes the number of beneficiaries receiving vaccines while obeying some fairness constraints.
 Previous work on smart reserve systems assumed \emph{baseline priorities}.
 A baseline priority is a master priority ordering, which can be determined by an exam score in the case of a school choice market \citep{SY22}, or can be a random lottery in the case of a medical unit allocation \citep{PSUY20}.
-For any category, the beneficiaries are placed above the non-beneficiaries, but they follow this baseline priority ordering within the set of beneficiaries.
+For any category, the beneficiaries are placed above the non-beneficiaries, but they follow this baseline priority ordering within themselves.
 The non-beneficiaries also preserve the same order among each other.
-Assuming a baseline priority ordering through lotteries may be undesirable since it introduces a noteworthy amount of randomness.
-However, obtaining a baseline priority ordering without using lotteries may not feasible in some cases.
+Although assuming a baseline priority ordering through lotteries may not be desirable, obtaining a baseline priority ordering without using lotteries is not feasible in some cases.
 For example, in the case of medical unit allocation, infants and adults are virtually incomparable since the indicators that are used to measure health of adults are not reliable when used on infants, according to Massachusetts guidelines (pages 17-20, \citeyear{MassGuideline20}).